Skelmis/Discord-Anti-Spam/docs/modules/interactions/options.rst

  - Set when creating a new object ``Options(no_punish=True)``
  - Set using an existing object ``Options.no_punish = True``

+For how to include variables, please see the ``Message Templating`` docs.

  .. currentmodule:: antispam.dataclasses.options